snehitvaddi/SelfDriving-Car_Deep-Learning/README.md

 ## Autopilot
 Project Autopilot helps in getting the angle of steering rotation in a self-driving car.
-This project is inspired from <b>NVIDIA End to End Learning for Self-Driving Cars</b> and data is gathered from <b>Udacity's Behavioral Cloning repository</b>.
+This project is inspired by <b>NVIDIA End to End Learning for Self-Driving Cars</b> and data is gathered from <b>Udacity's Behavioral Cloning repository</b>.
 It is written in Python and leveraged Keras for Deep Learning functions.

-The End to End Learning for Self-Driving Cars research paper can be found at the below table.
+The End to End Learning for Self-Driving Cars research paper can be found in the below table.
-This repository uses convolutional Neural Networks to predict steering angle according to the road.
+This repository uses Convolutional Neural Networks to predict steering angle according to the road.

 | 🗃 Dataset | 📑 Original Paper | 💡 Inspiration | 📌 Data Reference |
 |:-:|:-:|:-:|:-:|